 |Solar Hijri||SH||Iran||Solar Hijri calendar|

-Mint marks are small symbols or letters, that specify where the coin was minted.
+Mint marks are small symbols or letters, that specify where the coin was minted (such as the city where the mint is located).
 Privy marks are similar, and sometimes identify the engraver, but also exist simply to make the coin different for marketing puposes.
-Mint and privy marks should not be confused with marks made by the desinger (such as their initials), as they are considered to be part of the design of the coin.
-The same coin design can have many different mint and privy marks applied.
+Mint and privy marks should not be confused with marks made by the desinger (such as their initials), as they are considered to be part of the design of the coin, similar to how a painter's signature becomes part of the painting.
+The same coin design can have many different mint and privy marks applied, similar to how dates are changed.
 See my guide on mint and privy marks for various countries here.

 Varieties can come about in two ways.
 The first come from striking errors or variations in the die patterns at the mint.
 These types of varieties are usually rare and can be very valuable.
-The second come from post-production alterations by third parties, which can include additional privy marks or colorations.
-These are usually removed from (or never included in) circulation and sold only to collectors.
+The second come from post-production alterations (by the mint or third parties), which can include additional privy marks or colorations.
+These are usually removed from or never included in circulation, and sold only to collectors.

 The condition of the coin is directly proportional to its value as a collectible.
 The better the condition, the more valuable.
 The conditions of coins are typically assigned a rating or grade, which criteria can vary for each coin.
-These ratings are based on even wear.
-If a coin has isolated blemishes such as scratches, corrosion, or discoloration, it is less attractive, and therefore the grade will be somewhat lower.
-Also, coins that appear to have been cleaned are also less valuable.
+These ratings are based on even wear, so if a coin has isolated blemishes such as scratches, corrosion, or discoloration, it is less attractive, and therefore the grade will be somewhat lower.
+Also, coins that appear to have been cleaned are typically less valuable, as the process sometimes creates unnatural appearances.
 Therefore, only gently remove loose dirt and never scrub a coin.
 Below is a table of of the Sheldon grading system commonly used for United States coins.

 |PO-1||Poor: Identifiable date and type|